 \section{Introduction}

-Lung cancer screening through low-dose Computed Tomography (CT) has significantly increased the detection of single pulmonary nodules \citep{dekoning_nelson_2020}.
-Many of these nodules are at the origin of cancer, but only an accurate diagnosis will lead to an effective treatment plan.
-To date, such diagnosis requires histological analysis of a tissue sample from the nodule \citep{keating_novel_2016}.
+Lung cancer screening through low-dose CT has significantly increased the detection of pulmonary nodules \cite{dekoning_nelson_2020}.
+To date, the diagnosis of these nodules requires histological analysis of tissue sample \cite{keating_novel_2016}.
 However, many of these nodules are too small, too deep or not sufficiently dense for transthoracic or bronchoscopic biopsy procedures to be reliable.
-Consequently, a surgical approach is often preferred, since it allows for complete nodule resection \citep{keating_novel_2016}.
-In current clinical practice, this is performed through the minimally invasive video-assisted thoracoscopic surgery (VATS), which is becoming the mainline surgical approach for pulmonary nodule resection \citep{salfity_vats_2020}.
+Consequently, a surgical approach is often preferred, since it allows for complete nodule resection \cite{keating_novel_2016}.
+In current clinical practice, this is performed through the minimally invasive video-assisted thoracoscopic surgery (VATS), which is one of the main approaches for pulmonary nodule resection \cite{salfity_vats_2020}.

 Although the position of pulmonary nodules is well established prior surgery, the lung deformation caused by a pneumothorax (lung deflation) during surgery makes their intraoperative localization very challenging.
-Moreover, many of these nodules are generally not visible at the lung surface, nor directly palpable through surgical tools \citep{chao_comparison_2018}.
-Consequently, several pulmonary nodule localization strategies are currently used in clinical practice, most of them based on the placement of markers (e.g., hook-wires, micro-coils, dyes) either pre- or intra-operatively \citep{keating_novel_2016}.
+Moreover, many of these nodules are generally not visible at the lung surface, nor directly palpable through surgical tools \cite{chao_comparison_2018}.
+Consequently, several pulmonary nodule localization strategies are currently used in clinical practice, most of them based on the placement of markers (\emph{e.g.}, hook-wires, micro-coils, dyes) either pre- or intra-operatively \cite{keating_novel_2016}.
 However, the placement of such markers often requires an adjuvant intervention that is not devoid of complications.
-The use of intraoperative imaging has emerged in recent years as an alternative to marker-based pulmonary nodule localization \citep{wada_thoracoscopic_2016, rouze_small_2016}.
-Unfortunately, these new localization techniques are still under research and face some technical challenges, notably due to the lack of visibility for some nodules.
-Nonetheless, given that a CT image is systematically acquired prior VATS for the surgical plan, the use of intraoperative imaging opens the door to lung deformation estimation approaches for surgical navigation, which could greatly benefit the current clinical practice.
+The use of intraoperative imaging for pulmonary nodule localization has therefore gained attention \cite{wada_thoracoscopic_2016, rouze_small_2016}.
+Although the visibility of the nodules may still be unrealiable in some cases (\emph{e.g.}, small nodules with low density), the use of intraoperative imaging opens the door to deformation estimation approaches for surgical navigation, which could greatly benefit the current clinical practice.